Chen-hao-Huang/UMassFilmStudies/README.md

 # UmassFilmStudies

-Clone the project and the website is inside myweb folder
+Download the project and the website is inside myweb folder

 Please ignore other folders